 MILE 16 – At this point of the trail, you’re entering Seacrest, and here you’ll find a few more great opportunities for refreshment.
-If it’s your sweet tooth that needs a fix, Sweet Jeni’s is well known for its handmade Florida ice cream and gourmet cupcakes.
+If it’s your sweet tooth that needs a fix, The Sweet Peddler carries sea salted edamame chocolate bars, hand-dipped Hershey's ice cream, and salt water taffy.
 If you’re looking for something more hearty, La Cocina is serving up great Tex-Mex cuisine with a coastal twist.

 MILE 17 – The iconic white butteries and stately line of palm trees along 30A is a sure sign you’re in Alys Beach, and it’s a great place to get off the trail and explore for a little while.
 Alys Beach is known for it’s stately Carribean-influenced architecture, but there’s also a beautiful nature trail and the exotic Caliza Pool to explore.
 And if you’re hungry or thirsty, local favorites Fonville Press and George’s are both just off of 30A.

 Immediately after you leave the elegant white buildings of Alys Beach, you’ll change over to the charming New Orleans style of Rosemary Beach, which is also worth a side trip off the trail.
 If you’ve got the time, browse through the shops and galleries of downtown Rosemary, and take a few moments to check out the Butterfly Garden on the north side of the community.
 And there are several more snacking options here, including Cowgirl Kitchen, the Summer Kitchen Café, and the Sugar Shak.